schilkp/schilkp.github.io/content/blog/2026-01-20-nvim_external_diagnostics/index.md

-While most modern programming languages feature very advanced editor integrations especially through LSP server implementations, VLSI, RTL, and (System)Verilog tooling is always a bit ... let's say _different_.
+While most modern programming languages feature very advanced editor integrations especially through LSP server implementations, VLSI, RTL, and (System)Verilog tooling is always a bit ... _different_.

 Fortunately, these tools are not inherently bad, but rather a little more old-fashioned.
-This means that while they might not be as straightforward to use, the tools and techniques for an efficient workflow are already well known and out there.
+This means that while they might not be as straightforward to use, the tools and techniques for an efficient workflow are already out there.

-In particular, I was interested in being able to quickly see and navigate to all the numerous warnings and errors they produce directly in my editor `nvim`.
+In particular, I was interested in being able to quickly see and navigate to all the numerous warnings and errors they produce directly in neovim.

 I will use [verilator](https://www.veripool.org/verilator/) - an open-source SystemVerilog simulator that works by transpiling RTL models to C++ code - as